 That didn’t take off, but the prototype helped me get a job at a small tech company in my home town.

 Last month, I read an awesome article on Hacker News about the social network your company is building.
 The scaling challenges you face seem like they’ll help me grow faster and stronger than my current role will.”

-I haven't been in any interview where this question was not asked.
-It’s pretty much guaranteed.
+I haven't been in any interview where this question wasn't asked.